The Brougham Clergy

-Given there are so few Brougham's in the list it wont help many of us with our family research.
-The clergy during this time was not made up of people who necessarily had a calling to the profession but was made up of people in the higher echelons of society.
+Given there are so few Brougham's in the list it won’t help many of us who are undertaking Brougham family research.
+The clergy during this time was not made up of people who necessarily had a calling to the profession but instead people in the higher echelons of society.
 As the site states 'throughout this period the Church of England was the single most important employer of educated males in England and Wales, and at times possessed an institutional presence which surpassed that of the state.'
-If anyone has a link to these people you may well find out a little more info about the named individual showing academic record and church appointments.
+The majority of these clerical Broughams appear in Peter Brougham Wryly’s research, A Gathering of Brougham’s but not a clean sweep, and are linked back to the Broughams of Askrigg and Scales.